 After consultation with their supervisor, students must complete and hand in the ISP / Extended Essay Registration Form to the Faculty Office by no later than the deadline for the submission of the module registration form (the last day of teaching week 2 of Term 1).
 The form is available from the departmental office.

 Contact Hours of Supervision and Required Reading

 Students are allowed a maximum of 10 contact hours of individual supervision for an ISP, spread over the academic year.
 Required reading will be as directed by the supervisor.

 Length and Preparation for Submission

-- The length of an ISP should be 10,000 words including footnotes, but excluding captions, bibliography, and appendices of original course materials.
+- The length of an ISP should be 10,000 words including footnotes, but excluding captions, bibliography, and appendices of original module materials.

 Objectives and learning outcomes of the module

 The learning outcomes will depend on research topic.
 However, the objective of the project generally speaking should be to enable students to develop research skills consonant with the requirements of professional research in the field of the Korean language and culture.

 Students will attend training seminars in the first 5 weeks of term 1 and will work on their individual projects with their supervisor for a maximum of 3 hours after the training seminars over term 1 and 2.

 One 10,000 word essay (in English) due Friday week 1, term 3 (100%).